A scalable and robust vertex-star relaxation for high-order FEM: Introduction

 We demonstrate the effectiveness of our approach by applying it to a $H(\div) \times L^2$ conforming discretization of a mixed formulation of incompressible linear elasticity.
 We present a sequence of problems of increasing complexity building up to this.
-In Section \ref{sec:sparse} we present the standard $hp$-FEM formulation for the Poisson problem based on a sparse discretization of an auxiliary locally separable PDE that employs the numerically computed FDM basis.
-In Section \ref{sec:elasticity} we consider the primal formulation of linear elasticity.
-Although our approach can be applied to patch problems for the individual components of displacement, we explain why it cannot be applied to the coupled vector-valued problem, which is necessary for parameter-robustness in the incompressible regime.
+In Section \ref{sec:poisson} we present the standard $hp$-FEM formulation for the Poisson problem and construct a solver based on a sparse discretization of an auxiliary locally separable PDE that employs the numerically computed FDM basis.
+In Section \ref{sec:elasticity} we consider the application of our solver to linear elasticity.
+In the primal formulation, although our approach can be applied to patch problems for the individual components of displacement, we explain why it cannot be applied to the coupled vector-valued problem, which is necessary for parameter-robustness in the incompressible regime.
 We therefore consider a mixed formulation instead.
 Developing a $p$-robust solver requires both a $p$-robust preconditioner and a $p$-robust discretization, and for the latter we choose a $H(\div) \times L^2$ conforming approach.
-In Section \ref{sec:ipdg} we extend the method to symmetric interior-penalty discontinuous Galerkin discretizations, required for the displacement block of the mixed problem.
-In Section \ref{sec:mixed_results} we apply our relaxation to the displacement block of the incompressible elasticity system in conjunction with block-preconditioned Krylov methods.
+We then extend the method to symmetric interior-penalty discontinuous Galerkin discretizations, required for the displacement block of the mixed problem.
+We apply our relaxation to the displacement block of the incompressible elasticity system in conjunction with block-preconditioned Krylov methods.
 We end with conclusions in Section \ref{sec:conclusion}.